indieSoftware/NavigationStack/README.md

 ### OnDidAppear

 To get informed when a transition animation for a view has completed use the `onDidAppear` modifier.
-However, this only works when there is really an animation executed with the transition and when showing and hinding views via the `NavigationModel`, not via SwiftUI's `NavigationView/Link`.
+However, this only works when there is really an animation executed with the transition and when showing and hiding views via the `NavigationModel`, not via SwiftUI's `NavigationView/Link`.

 ```
 struct ContentView1: View {